 The biggest advancer in the Dow was UnitedHealth (NYSE:UNH), which rose almost 2%.
 Despite having given a cautious outlook on its 2013 prospects, the company remains in an excellent position to make long-term gains as more of the Affordable Care Act's provisions take effect.
 The question, though, is whether gains in customer counts will offset added costs under the law, including a tax on premiums coming in 2014.

-On the down side, Intel (Nasdaq:INTC) lost about 2%.
-Along with other tech giants Dell (Nasdaq:DELL ) and Qualcomm (Nasdaq:QCOM), Intel is talking to Japanese electronics giant Sharp about a possible investment.
+On the down side, Intel (NASDAQ:INTC) lost about 2%.
+Along with other tech giants Dell (NASDAQ:DELL.DL) and Qualcomm (NASDAQ:QCOM), Intel is talking to Japanese electronics giant Sharp about a possible investment.
 Intel certainly has the cash available, but it's uncertain how such an investment would improve Intel's long-term prospects to move more strongly into the mobile industry.